duganchen/codesearch/README.md

 For example, you might want to change the list of patterns that determine which files will be indexed.

+Edit *indexer/site_extensions.py* and override *get_project_name* if you custom code to translate an repo path to an actual project name.
+For example, some sites might need a database query to go from "/path/to/gitutils.git" to "GitUtils".

 ### Initializing The Repository List

 Create *indexer/repos.yaml*, containing a list of repositories you want indexed.